dr-guangtou/daily_astroph/astroph-1905.md

 ### May 7

 * [Hyper Wide Field Imaging of the Local Group Dwarf Irregular Galaxy IC 1613: An Extended Component of Metal-poor Stars](https://arxiv.org/abs/1905.02210)
+  * **Interesting**
+  * HSC观测：Here we present g and i photometry of resolved stars in the isolated Local Group dwarf irregular galaxy IC 1613
+  * 测量年轻主序星，中等-老年红巨星，老年水平支恒星：extend out to ∼24′ (∼5.2 kpc; 5 half-light radii), with the older populations best fit by a broken exponential in these outer regions
+  * Comparing with earlier studies sensitive to IC 1613's inner regions shows that the stellar density of the old stellar populations steepens substantially with distance from the center 有效面亮度一直到了 g~33.7 mag/arcsec^2
+  * Conversely, the distribution of younger stars follows a single, shallow exponential profile in the outer regions, demonstrating different formation channels for the younger and older components of IC 1613.

 * [A new empirical method to estimate the molecular gas mass in galaxies](https://arxiv.org/abs/1905.02214)
   * 用尘埃消光和经验关系测量：a tight correlation between the dust extinction, traced by the Balmer Decrement (BD=Hα/Hβ), the CO(1-0) line luminosity (LCO) and total molecular gas mass (MH2) in a sample of 222 local star-forming galaxies drawn from the xCOLD GASS survey.